geshan/geshan.github.com/about/index.md

 ### Nepal News English - 2019

 [Nepal News English](https://twitter.com/nepal_news_en) Twitter account is a news aggregator that aggregates News about Nepal from 15+ sources.
 It was re-built in 2019 with Node.js and MySQL.
-All the code is running on Google Cloud Run.
+All the code is running on [Google Cloud Run](blog/2019/11/why-use-google-cloud-run-5-compelling-reasons/) as serverless containers.
 Please follow Nepal_news_en if you want to get all the news about Nepal in the English language in one place.
-It currently has 12.4 K followers.
+It currently has 12.6 K followers.

 ### AU Tech Jobs - 2020